 Character Development through movement analysis

-When working from the outside-in, the dancer is feeling an instinctual, physical response which will allow the embodiment of the doing of a task without thinking or over-analyzing the task.
+When working from the outside-in, the dancer is feeling an instinctual, physical response which will allow the embodiment of the doing of a task without thinking or over-analyzing the task leading to discoveries concerning movement and content.

 These philosophies influence how movement is formed and how dancers develop and embody character.
-This will, in return, effect how movement is created and performed while deepening discoveries and creating an immersive practice to develop a process of recreating human behavior through choreography.
+This will, in return, effect how movement is created and performed while deepening discoveries and creating an immersive practice to develop a process of recreating honest embodiment of human behavior through choreography.